Weaning Puppies: When to Wean a Puppy

 How to Wean a Litter of Puppies?

-Now you know when to wean a litter of puppies, the big question is “how”?
-You should start weaning by separating the mother dog from her litter for several hours at a time.
+Now you know when to wean a litter of puppies.
+The big question is, “how”?
+It would help if you started weaning by separating the mother dog from her litter for several hours.
 While separated, introduce the pups to puppy milk in a large pan.
-They will begin exploring it, and learning to lap instead of suck.
+They will begin exploring it and learning to lap instead of suck.
 Once they’ve mastered that, you can introduce puppy food, either a puppy mousse or kibble soaked to the consistency of a slop.
-This time apart from their mother will allow them to gradually lower their dependency on their mother’s milk and her presence.
+This time apart from their mother, will allow them to gradually lower their dependency on their mother’s milk and her presence.

 The mother dog needs time to recover from feeding and let her milk supply dry up.
-She may also begin to deny her pups the ability to feed in order to encourage them to start finding food on their own.
+She may also begin to deny her pups the ability to feed to encourage them to find food independently.
 You can pull up your sleeves and give a helping hand by watching for signs that she is ready to wean and help her meet a good schedule.
-Keep in mind that you are working with the mother dog to help her “furry kids” gain independence.
-Note that weaning from mother’s milk is a two-way process the pups gradually wean from the mother’s milk and the mother dog gradually moves away from milk production and her litter of puppies, explains Beth J. Finder Harris in the book Breeding a Litter.[3]
+Remember that you are working with the mother dog to help her “furry kids” gain independence.
+Note that weaning from mother’s milk is a two-way process the pups gradually wean from the mother’s milk, and the mother dog slowly moves away from milk production and her litter of puppies, explains Beth J. Finder Harris in the book Breeding a Litter.[3]

 By the age of seven to eight weeks, your puppies should be completely weaned.
 At this time, it is crucial to keep a close eye on your puppies.
 Make sure they are gaining weight and growing normally.
 They should not have any vomiting or diarrhea, which may be a sign that they are digesting food poorly.
 If your puppies have any problems during this period, contact your veterinarian immediately.